Cable (character): Ultimate Marvel

-In Ultimate X-Men, Cable is actually an older Wolverine who lives in a possible future.
-He time travels to his past in order to prepare Professor Xavier for a coming battle with Apocalypse.
-After Apocalypse's death, Cable fades out of existence, having now changed the past.
+An Ultimate equivalent of Cable is seen in Ultimate X-Men as an older version of Logan / Wolverine who lives in a possible future having lost his healing factor and leaving him an amputee, losing his left arm.
+He time travels to his past to prepare Professor Xavier for a coming battle with Apocalypse.
+After Apocalypse's death, Cable fades out of existence, having now changed the past and prevented his rule.

-What If..?
+What If...?

-A two-part storyline in the series What If... asks, "What If Cable Destroyed the X-Men?"
+A two-part storyline in the series What If...? asks, "What If Cable Destroyed the X-Men?"
 In this story, Cable clashes with Professor X and the X-Men over their beliefs and differences in methods.
 Ultimately, Cable leads a faction of mutants loyal to him and assassinates the Professor, Cyclops, and Jean Grey before embarking on a violent crusade.
 Cable is ultimately killed by Wolverine, but his actions have already led to the further mistrust and oppression of mutants.
 Magneto attempts to take control of the United States in the chaos, but is killed by a new model of plastic Sentinels, who decide that enslaving humanity is the best way to root out mutants.
 Wolverine assembles a new team of X-Men to fight the Sentinel rule.

+X-Men Forever

-X-Men ForeverX-Men Forever volume 2 and the sequel series X-Men Forever 2 take place in an alternate universe written by Chris Claremont that picks up after the events of X-Men #3 (1991).
+X-Men Forever volume 2 and the sequel series X-Men Forever 2 take place in an alternate universe written by Chris Claremont that picks up after the events of X-Men #3 (1991).
 The series depicts stories and ideas Claremont would have done if he hadn't left the series in 1991.
 In this timeline, Nathan was still saved during the "Inferno" event, but was aged somehow from a toddler into an older child.
 Wishing to distance him from the dangers the X-Men face, Cyclops sends Nathan to live with his great-grandmother and grandfather in Alaska.
 An attack by mysterious agents causes Nathan to be moved to the protective custody of the Starjammers.
 He is shown to possess telepathic powers.
 Cable appears in one panel of the series but no connection between Cable and Nathan is made, possibly because Claremont intended to follow the original idea that they were separate characters.